 Impetigo: Another type of bacterial infection, impetigo is most common in puppies.
 It causes pus-filled blisters that may break and crust over.
 The blisters usually develop on the hairless portion of the abdomen.
 Impetigo is rarely serious and can be treated with a topical solution.
 In a small number of cases, the infection may spread or persist.

 Ticks: Ticks, like fleas, are external parasites that feed on the blood of their hosts.
 You can spot a tick feeding on a dog with the naked eye.
-To properly remove a tick, and gently pull it straight out.
+To properly remove a tick, gently pull it straight out.
 Twisting or pulling too hard may cause the head to remain lodged in a dog’s skin, which can lead to infection.
 Place the tick in a jar with some alcohol for a couple of days and dispose of it once it is dead.
 In addition to causing blood loss and anemia, ticks can transmit Lyme disease and other potentially serious bacterial infections.

 Hot Spots: Hot spots, also called acute moist dermatitis, are small areas that appear red, irritated, and inflamed.
 They are most commonly found on a dog’s head, hips, or chest, and often feel hot to the touch.
-Hot spots can result from a wide range of conditions, including infections, allergies, insect bites, or excessive licking and chewing.
+Hot spots result from a wide range of conditions, including infections, allergies, insect bites, or excessive licking, and chewing.
 Treatment consists of cleansing the hot spot and addressing the underlying condition.